What Is A/B Testing for Mobile Apps?

 Step 1: Hypothesize

 The first step in A/B testing is to identify what you want to test and a hypothesis.
-You can do this by stating it in the form of a question – and tailoring the question to fix a problem you want to solve.
+State this in the form of a question – and tailor your question to fix a problem you want to solve.

 The more straightforward your hypothesis, the easier it will be to assess the results.

-In A/B testing, you want to keep everything focused on a single variable.
-Be weary of any preconceptions you might have; be open to surprising outcomes.
+In mobile A/B testing, you want to focus on a single variable.
+Be wary of any assumptions you might have; be open to surprising outcomes.
 You can’t really predict how users will behave – and you don’t have to.
-Instead, it’s best practice to ask yourself at this stage: What will you do next if your hypothesis is proven correct or incorrect?
+You will have the data to show for it.

 Step 2: Test